osmcode/pyosmium/doc/troubleshooting.rst

 importing pyosmium together with other libraries, try installing the source code version of pyosmium.
 This can be done with pip::

-    pip install --no-binary :all: osmium
+    pip install --no-binary :all: npyosmium

 You need to first install the dependencies listed in the README.